jayathungek/ytam/README.md

 optional arguments:
   -h, --help            show this help message and exit -t TITLES, --titles TITLES
-                        a plain text file containing the desired names of the songs in the playlist (each on a new line) -d DIRECTORY, --directory DIRECTORY
+                        a plain text file containing the desired titles and artists of the songs in the playlist, each on a new line.
+Format: title<@>artist -d DIRECTORY, --directory DIRECTORY
                         the download directory (defaults to 'music' - a subdirectory of the current directory)